-Enterprise Resource Planning (ERP) Software on the other hand, automates the activities across all the departments in an organization including accounting, customer relationship management and inventory management.
-An ERP software mainly facilitates the flow of information among all functional areas.
-ERP software has most of the capabilities of WMS software like tracking the course of inventory items picked, packed and shipped.
-The ERP software is an integrated all-in-one solution.
+Enterprise Resource Planning (ERP) Software, on the other hand, automates the activities across all the departments in an organization including accounting, customer relationship management, and inventory management.
+ERP software mainly facilitates the flow of information among all functional areas.
+ERP software has most of the capabilities of WMS software like tracking the course of inventory items picked, packed, and shipped.
+ERP software is an integrated all-in-one solution.
 It is important to note that it is counter-productive to have more than one software application running your operations.
 This is because multiple applications decrease efficiency and productivity through duplicate entries and rekeying errors.

 Making the Choice

 Not many supply chain decisions affect the daily operations, customer relations, and the financial health of your business more than choosing and implementing the right inventory management system.
 The big question is whether to choose the warehouse module of your ERP System or a specialized best-of-breed WMS.

 Nowadays, the differences between traditional Enterprise Resource Planning and Warehouse Management System providers are blurring.
 Many ERP vendors are increasing the capacities of their system’s functionality while most WMS vendors are adding supply chain visibility and other management capabilities.